This page contains affiliate links. Please read our disclosure for more info.

-The North Island has some of the best beaches in the country as well as hot springs, geothermal parks, volcanoes, lakes, waterfalls, wineries, and island sanctuaries.
+New Zealand’s North Island is stunning.
+It has some of the best beaches in the country as well as hot springs, geothermal parks, volcanoes, lakes, waterfalls, wineries, and island sanctuaries.

 It’s the best part of the country to learn about Maori culture and to sample delicious food and coffee at the many restaurants and cafes in the cities.
 It’s also home to the magical Hobbiton Movie Set!

-We’ve driven between Auckland and Wellington three times and have spent extended periods in the Northland and Wellington regions.
+We’ve driven between Auckland and Wellington five times and have spent months living in the Northland and Wellington regions.

-Below I share our most recent 10-day North Island itinerary (easily reduced to one week) as well as suggestions for trips ranging from two days to two weeks.
+Below I share our most recent 10-day North Island itinerary (easily reduced to one week) as well as suggestions for trips ranging from two days to two weeks or more.
+There is also a handy map with everything mentioned.

 - North Island Itinerary Suggestions